 developing voluntary rules and self-regulatory tools to assist companies in adhering to legal obligations and fostering good business practices.

-contributing to the establishment of a cohesive international regulatory framework for world business
+contributing to the establishment of a cohesive international regulatory framework for businesses worldwide

 11th Code Revision – significant changes

 The rapid evolution of technology and technologically enhanced marketing communications and techniques means that producing responsible marketing communications that are trusted in a digital world has continued to be important for companies in preserving their ‘license to operate’.